sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    - concept is important, we don't care which CI tool you use

 - What CD mean to you?
-   - deployment to production is business decision not Eng decision
+   - deployment to production should be a business decision not an Eng decision (meaning it should be always `ready to be deploy'able to production`
-   - ??depployment to prod is risky, user segregation??
+   - depployment to prod is risky, user segregation
    - ??github example, users, cost vs risk, regulartory constraint

 - Use instructor slide to talk about pipeline